Valletta Entry Requirements

 Includes

-United States United Kingdom Canada Australia New Zealand Japan South Korea United Arab Emirates
+United States United Kingdom Canada Australia New Zealand Japan South Korea Brazil Argentina Chile All EU member states Norway Iceland Switzerland

-This applies for tourism, business, or family visits.
-Passport must be valid for at least 3 months beyond the intended date of departure from the Schengen Area.
-The 90/180-day rule is strictly enforced.
+Passport must be valid for at least 3 months beyond intended departure date

 Electronic Travel Authorization (ETA/eVisa)